Finnoy Travel - Travel Stories and Reviews

 How much does a ticket to m/s Silja Symphony cost?

-A ticket from Helsinki to Stockholm and back costs from 20 to 200 euros per person depending on the travel class and day.
+A ticket from Helsinki to Stockholm and back costs 20 to 200 euros per person, depending on the travel class and day.

 Where to book a ticket to m/s Silja Symphony?